 It’s limited availability and exquisite taste usually commands higher prices.

 Sencha – is the most common variety of Japanese green tea.
-Sencha can be translated as "roasted tea".
-It comes from an older style of processing Japanese green tea that was influenced by Chinese tea processing methods.
-Today, most sencha is steamed instead of pan-roasted.
+Sencha can be translated as "roasted tea", or "boiled tea", referring to the Tang dynasty processing style, that involved both roasting and grinding the tea cake, then concocting the tea powder in boiling water.
+Today, most sencha is steamed.

 Sencha is acclaimed for its delicate sweetness, mild astringency and flowery-green aroma.
 The quality of sencha will vary depending on origin, time of harvest and leaf processing techniques.